 Grandiose Narcissism: How To Spot And Handle It?

 A narcissist realizes they are the most important person in a room.
-A grandiose narcissist makes sure everyone else in the room knows it.
+The one with grandiose narcissism makes sure everyone else in the room knows it.

-Narcissism of any kind is unhealthy and may have links to other mental health issues, and this is especially true with grandiose narcissism.
+Narcissism in an exaggerated amount is unhealthy and may have links to other mental health issues, and this is especially true with grandiose narcissism.

 How To Spot A Grandiose Narcissist?